isomerpages/nparks-heritagetrees/_tree-profiles/Pauh Damar (HT 2015 240).md

 </table>
 <p>Based on Flora Malesiana (1978), the distribution of this species in Malesia was recorded as Malay Peninsula (Kedah, Perak, Pahang, Johore and Singapore).
 A common village tree in Kedah, it is also native to Singapore.</p>

 <p>The single Singapore herbarium specimen collected by H.N.
 Ridley and cited by Ding Hou, is without a known location.
-As of February 2016, no other specimen of M. pentandra has been reported in our forests.</p>
+As of February 2016, no other specimen of <em>M. pentandra</em> has been reported in our forests.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile
  <a href="https://www.nparks.gov.sg/florafaunaweb/flora/6/7/6787">here</a>.</p>